src-d/blog/content/post/deduplicating_pga_with_apollo.md

 - the bags of features (~60GB), due to Scipy limitations on sparse matrices we had to split the bags in 3 separate parts: 1, 2 ,3 [add links]
 - the [connected components](https://github.com/src-d/apollo/blob/master/doc/model/cc.md)
-(511MB for the 95% threshold and 627MB for the 80% threshold):
+(511MB at the 95% threshold and 627MB at the 80% threshold):
 95% , 80% [add links]
 - the [communities](https://github.com/src-d/apollo/blob/master/doc/model/cmd.md)
-obtained with the walktrap algorithm (390MB for the 95% threshold and ?MB for the 80% threshold): 95% , 80% [add links]
+obtained with the walktrap algorithm (390MB at the 95% threshold and ?MB for the 80% threshold): 95% , 80% [add links]